5 trends in facilities management that stand out in 2022

 This also allows you to detect warning signs to prevent operational and safety problems, such as power outages or issues with water hygiene.
 If you have multiple buildings, you can use data from one building to make decisions for another facility.
 For example, using data analytics and AI, you can determine why energy consumption is more efficient in one building than another.

-One tip we can give you is to use cloud based services.
-These greatly simplify data analysis because they collect and store all the data for you.
+Cloud based services greatly simplify data analysis because they collect and store all the data for you.
 You connect your device and the data is immediately available for use.

 Cloud services also offer the ability to make data accessible on a customized basis.
 A manager may not need access to the same data as the owner of the building.
 Another benefit is that you don’t have to worry about data loss, outages or backups.